Paul Kerswill

-Paul Kerswill, FBA, is a sociolinguist.
-Since 2012, he has been professor in the department of language and linguistic science at the University of York.
+Paul Kerswill, FBA, is a sociolinguist and emeritus professor at the University of York.
 After completing his undergraduate degree and doctorate at Gonville and Caius College, Cambridge, he was a research assistant from 1985 to 1986 at the University of Cambridge, before working as a lecturer at the University of Reading until his appointment in 2004 as a professor at Lancaster University.
+He became a professor in the department of language and linguistic science at the University of York in 2012.

 Work

 Kerswill has written several papers and done lectures, including a TED talk, on the subject of Multicultural London English, a sociolect spoken in London.

 Honours

 In July 2017, Kerswill was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.